Civic-Tech-Data-Plumber/civic-tech-studies/logs/example-python-script.md

     SELECT * FROM court_cases;
     """
 ```
-> Although this SQL block uses triple quotes, it is not a docstring.
-It is a multiline string literal assigned to the variable `query`, allowing readable formatting of the SQL statement before execution.

-**Why?**
+Why?

 * Assigned to a variable
 * Used as executable data
-* Has nothing to do with documentation
+* Not documentation

-#### One subtle but important rule
+---

+## The One Rule That Matters

-> **Triple quotes do not make something a docstring.
+> **Triple quotes don’t make something a docstring.
 > Placement does.**

-That rule alone clears up ~90% of confusion around this topic.
+That single rule resolves most confusion around this topic.

-## Docstring vs String Literal
+---

+## Quick Definitions

-* **String Literal** - Text written directly into code and enclosed in quotes, used to represent fixed data such as messages, labels, or queries.
+* **String Literal** – Text written directly into code and enclosed in quotes, used as fixed data (messages, labels, SQL queries).
-* **Docstring** - A string literal placed at the start of a file, function, or class to describe its purpose and usage.
+* **Docstring** – A string literal placed at the start of a file, function, or class to document its purpose and usage.

 ---